Preshupj/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
 We are predicting the stock price of AMC Entertainment Holdings using Facebook Prophet.

-Data File is extracted from yahoo finance.
+*Data File is extracted from yahoo finance.
+*Facebook fbprophet is used to predict future price.